kumresh/cli_password_manager/README.md

 # Command Line Password manager

-A simple password manager which is encrypted digital vault that stores secure login cradiental information of your app or sites.
+A simple password manager which is encrypted digital vault that stores secure login credential information of your app or sites.

 ## Features